 The year ahead

-There are many new capabilities incremental improvements that will be introduced throughout 2022.
+There are many new capabilities and incremental improvements that will be introduced throughout 2023.
 You can contribute your ideas and help prioritize what’s delivered by providing feedback via ArcGIS Ideas.